Ponce Puerto Rico Travel Guide: History, Architecture & Local Culture

 Ponce Cathedral.
 A large light blue and white neoclassical cathedral that divides the plaza.

 La Guancha.
 A waterfront boardwalk and beach with restaurants, kiosks, a marina and an observation tower.
-Hurricane Fiona caused structural damage to the boardwalk and its since been condemned.
+Hurricane Fiona caused structural damage to the boardwalk.
 Many restaurants have since opened food trucks along a road in the parking area.

 Carnaval Ponceño (Festival of Masks)